selsamman/amorphic-docs/index.md

 ### Welcome to Amorphic

-Amorphic is a full-stack, isomorphic framework for creating web-based applications with Node.js and MongoDb.
+Amorphic is a full-stack, isomorphic framework for creating web-based applications with Node.js.

 The goal of Amorphic is to let you focus on the logic of your application with minimal regard for:

 * Where code executes - code executes in the browser or on the server with seamless calls between the two
-* Dealing with a DB - objects and their relationships can be saved and retrieved automatically
+* Dealing with a DB - objects and their relationships can be saved and retrieved automatically.
+Both MongoDB and databases supported by knex (e.g. Postgres) can be used
 * How the DOM works - two way data binding means no glue code

 ### How it works